-The best dishwashers can make cleanup a lot more pleasant.
+The best dishwashers can make cleaning up dishes after a meal a lot more pleasant.
 You load up the machine with dirty dishes, select your cycle, and it does all the work.
 After a spin in the best ones, everything comes out spotless, whether it’s a jelly-smudged knife, an egg-smeared plate, or a cheese-encrusted casserole dish.
 As they work, today’s machines are so quiet that they won’t interfere with dinner conversation.
 In fact, some even have lights to let you know they’re running.

 We spent 50 hours researching the best dishwashers, looking at products ranging from the cheap to the expensive and for families large and small.
 Our rankings are based on research across top review sites, like Reviewed.com, Consumer Reports, CNet, Good Housekeeping and others.
 We also referenced the top sellers and customer reviews on sites such as Best Buy and Home Depot.
 Looking at all of these sources, we chose these dishwashers on the basis of price, features, performance and other factors.